therealgeekfruit/notes-app/README.md

 # notes-app

-- Notes app built by pure Node.js
+- Notes app built with pure Node.js
 - Works only in terminal
 - Chalk and Yargs packages